CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation: Our Proposed Method

 \subsection{Overview}

 Standard diffusion models encode demographics within the text prompt, forcing demographic tokens to compete with clinical tokens in a shared embedding space.
 We introduce \textbf{CompDiff}, which processes demographic attributes separately through a dedicated \emph{Hierarchical Conditioner Network} (HCN), producing a demographic token concatenated to CLIP embeddings as cross-attention context.
 Formally, clinical findings are encoded using CLIP, producing $E_{\text{text}}\in\mathbb{R}^{B\times77\times d_{\text{ctx}}}$, while demographic attributes (age, sex, race) are processed separately through HCN, outputting $c\in\mathbb{R}^{B\times1\times d_{\text{ctx}}}$, and we concatenate $E_{\text{combined}}=[E_{\text{text}},c]\in \mathbb{R}^{B\times78\times d_{\text{ctx}}}$ as cross-attention context for the diffusion UNet.
+Fig.~\ref{fig:architecture} contrasts this design with the text-only baseline (a) and details the HCN's internal hierarchy (b).